Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/awsVMBaselineConfiguration.md

-# STEP 3: AWS inspector OS Baseline and Vulnerability Configurations (Optional)
+# STEP 3: AWS inspector OS Baseline Configurations (Optional)

 **This step is optional.**

-Includes installing and configuring AWS Inspector Agent to assess your assessment target EC2 instances (collections of AWS resources) for potential security issues and vulnerabilities.
+Includes installing and configuring AWS Inspector Agent to assess your assessment target EC2 instances (collections of AWS resources) for potential security issues.

 Amazon Inspector is a security assessment service for your Amazon EC2 instances and the applications running on those instances.
 Enabling AWS Inspector for a host assessment allows various OS baselines as defined by CIS automatically light up on the Cloudneeti dashboards.
 Please follow [link](https://aws.amazon.com/inspector/pricing/) for Amazon Inspector pricing.

-**Vulnerability Configurations** to add additional package help Cloudneeti to collect common vulnerabilities and exposures (CVEs) and associate them to each of the cloud assets.

 Please skip this step if AWS inspector is already configured for all EC2 instances.